 - You find yourself no longer spending quality time on your friendships that were once very important or the personal goals you might have had all of your life, with almost all things that were once important in your life now suffering.

 - You relinquish your own identity to assume theirs.

-- You base your days on what the “addiction” desires, and your schedule becomes based solely on THEIR schedule.
+- You base your days on what the “addiction” desires and your schedule become based solely on THEIR schedule.

 - You find yourself feeling more anxious, depressed, easily agitated, or angry.

 - You do the things your “addiction” wants, even when you disagree.

 - You crave the attention of your “addiction,” but there is never quite enough attention.

 - You find yourself constantly contacting your “addiction,” even when you try to refrain.